 Quantum Phase Estimation (QPE) for Solving Molecular Energies

-Quantum Phase Estimation (QPE) is a key algorithm in quantum computing, allowing one to estimate the phase (or eigenvalue) of an eigenvector of a unitary operation.
-For a given Hamiltonian \(H\), and an eigenvalue \({|\psi\rangle}\), the output of the algorithm is \(\epsilon\) where
+Quantum Phase Estimation (QPE) is a key algorithm in quantum computing for estimating the phase (or eigenvalue) of an eigenvector of a unitary operation.
+For a given Hamiltonian \(H\) and an eigenvalue \({|\psi\rangle}\), the output of the algorithm is \(\epsilon\) where

-\(U{|\psi\rangle} = e^{2\pi i\epsilon}{|\psi\rangle} , U = e^{2\pi iH}\) .
+\(U{|\psi\rangle} = e^{2\pi i\epsilon}{|\psi\rangle} , U = e^{2\pi iH}\).

-We define a state \({|v\rangle}\) which will be chosen as the algorithm's initial state.
-Let us define {\(\psi_i\)} to be the set of (unknown) eigenvalues of \(H\).
-Generally, any vector can be rewritten as a superposition of any basis set, thus -
+Define a state \({|v\rangle}\) as the algorithm's initial state.
+Define {\(\psi_i\)} as the set of (unknown) eigenvalues of \(H\).
+Generally, any vector can be rewritten as a superposition of any basis set, thus

 \({|v\rangle} = \sum_i a_i{|\psi_i\rangle}\)

-and -
+and

-\(U{|v\rangle} = \sum_i a_i e^{2\pi i\epsilon_i}{|\psi_i\rangle}\).
+\(U{|v\rangle} = \sum_i a_i e^{2\pi i\epsilon_i}{|\psi_i\rangle}\)

-where \({\epsilon_i}\) are the eigenvalues of \(H\), i.e. the span of energies relating to the molecule.
-Using execution with enough shots, one will obtain this set of \(\epsilon_i\), i.e., a subset of the Hamiltonian's eigenvalues.
-As we are specifically interested in \(\epsilon_0\), the ground state of \(H\), it is important that there is a large overlap between \({\psi_0}\) and \({|v\rangle}\) so the probability to measure \({\epsilon_0}\) is high, i.e.
+where \({\epsilon_i}\) are the eigenvalues of \(H\), i.e., the span of energies relating to the molecule.
+Using execution with enough shots, you obtain this set of \(\epsilon_i\), i.e., a subset of the Hamiltonian's eigenvalues.
+As you are specifically interested in \(\epsilon_0\), the ground state of \(H\), it is important to have a large overlap between \({\psi_0}\) and \({|v\rangle}\) so the probability to measure \({\epsilon_0}\) is high, i.e.,

 \(P(\epsilon_0) = |\langle v|\psi_0\rangle|^2 > \zeta\).

 How large is \(\zeta\)?
-After execution, we will obtain a set of \({E_i}\).
-If we have done 1000 shots of execution, and \(P(\epsilon_0)>1\%\), we should sample \(\epsilon_0\) about 10 times.
+After execution, you obtain a set of \({E_i}\).
+If you have 1000 execution shots and \(P(\epsilon_0)>1\%\), you should sample \(\epsilon_0\) roughly 10 times.

 A common choice for \({|v\rangle}\) (the initial state) is the Hartree-Fock (HF) state, which typically has a large overlap with the ground state.
-However, other guesses for the initial state are possibly good or even better fit, and choosing the right initial state is a sort of art and an active field of research.
+However, other guesses for the initial state are possibly good or an even better fit, and choosing the right initial state is an art and an active field of research.

 Furthermore, it is known that advanced quantum algorithms based on QPE can perform electronic structure calculations in sub-exponential time with accuracy that rivals exact diagonalization methods.
 This guarantee of simultaneously achieving high accuracy, efficiency, and generality is a feat that is believed to be impossible for classical algorithms.
-For those reasons, VQE is applicable in the near term (NISQ) era, while QPE is suited for fault-tolerant design.
+For these reasons, VQE is applicable in the near term (NISQ) era, while QPE is suited for fault-tolerant design.

-In this tutorial, we follow the QPE algorithm steps as follows:
+This tutorial follows the QPE algorithm steps as follows:

 -